department-of-veterans-affairs/va.gov-cms/README.md

 ## Get Started

-### Domains
-Domains for this application are below, they both correspond to a frontend (FE) domain that consumes data from the CMS via GraphQL API endpoint at /graphql:
-* dev.cms.va.gov (FE dev.va.gov)
-* staging.cms.va.gov (FE staging.va.gov)
-* prod.va.gov (FE www.va.gov)

 ## HTTPS browser setup for production usage
 All computers in VA already have this setup, if you are using a non-VA laptop for development you will need to trust the VA Root Certificate Authority (CA) in your browser(s).